Originally published November 10, 2022. Last updated January 29, 2025.

 There are almost as many different types of racing as there are cars, so you may find an opportunity to do not only IMSA racing, SRO racing or IndyCar racing, but also rally racing, drag racing, offroad racing, endurance racing and more.

-There’s even more that can go into an endurance event, notes Staub.
-“Like any other type of racing event, it is critical to stay out of trouble—don’t break the car, don’t have contact with other cars.
-But it becomes a bigger priority in endurance racing since the potential for ‘trouble’ increases with the number of laps.
-To keep the drivers fresh and ready for competition, endurance racing teams may have as many as six drivers, and the team might need to change tires, brakes, or service other items of the car during the race.”
+Competitive racers soon discover that each type of racing has its own challenges and strategies.
+As most drivers know, it’s critical not to break the car or have contact with other cars.
+However, this is a bigger priority in endurance racing than some other forms of racing, since the potential for problems increases with the number of laps.
+To keep drivers fresh and ready for competition, endurance racing teams sometimes have as many as six drivers.
+Plus, the team may need to change tires, work on brakes, or service other items of the car during the race.

 How Do You Attract Car Racing Sponsors?